Master of Science in Threat and Response Management

 Daniel William, MBA, CPA

-Dan is an FBI Special Agent with 22 years of federal law enforcement experience.
-He is currently the Supervisory Special Agent of a terrorism squad focused on threats to the homeland from domestic actors supported by or influenced by overseas terrorist groups.
-Dan was the lead investigator in several significant counterterrorism investigations which have resulted in the arrest and prosecution of people who attempted to provide material support to a terrorist organization in a variety of ways to include acts of violence, personal support by joining the organization, and financial assistance.
+Dan is a Principal in the Forensic Services Practice at Charles River Associates.
+Dan recently retired from the FBI as a Supervisory Special Agent with 23 years of federal law enforcement experience.
+Dan was the Supervisory Special Agent of a terrorism squad focused on threats to the homeland from domestic actors supported by or influenced by overseas terrorist groups.
+Dan was the lead investigator in several significant counterterrorism investigations which has resulted in the arrest and prosecution of people who attempted to provide material support to a terrorist organization in a variety of ways to include acts of violence, personal support by joining the organization, and financial assistance.
 Dan also served as a Program Manager in the FBI’s International Terrorism Operations Section which oversaw all pending counterterrorism investigations.
-He also completed several overseas assignments and is a former member of the Evidence Response Team and a Firearms Instructor.
+Dan also completed several overseas assignments and is a former member of the Evidence Response Team and a Firearms Instructor.

+Dan is an executive education lecturer at the University of Chicago’s Booth School of Business and Graham School where he teaches law enforcement risk management strategy and intelligence-based decision making.
 Dan is also an Adjunct Professor at Loyola University’s Quinlan School of Business where he teaches Creation, Use, and Audit of the Blockchain and Advanced Forensic Accounting.
-He has guest lectured at several business conferences and law enforcement groups discussing a wide-variety of topics to include leadership, risk management, decision making, rules of evidence, interviewing skills, and motivators to commit crimes.
+Dan has guest lectured at several business conferences and law enforcement groups discussing a wide-variety of topics to include leadership, risk management, decision making, rules of evidence, interviewing skills, and motivators to commit crimes.

-Dan earned a BS in Accounting from Le Moyne College Syracuse, New York, a certificate in Counterterrorism Studies from University of St. Andrews, Glasgow, Scotland, an MBA in Economics and Finance from the University of Chicago, and is a CPA.
+Dan earned a BS in Accounting from Le Moyne College Syracuse, New York, an MBA in Economics and Finance from the University of Chicago, a certificate in Counterterrorism Studies from the University of St. Andrews, Glasgow, Scotland, a certificate in Blockchain Technologies: Business Innovation and Application from MIT Sloan School of Management, and is a certified public accountant.

 Rebecca Wurtz, MD, MPH